|Nutrition Facts (per serving)|

 It is a fairly simple dish in that udon noodles are cooked, chilled, and then served with a generous portion of freshly grated Japanese mountain yam (nagaimo or yamaimo).
 This dish is great for a light lunch or dinner.

-- 1 cup Japanese mountain yam (nagaimo or yamaimo, raw and grated)
+1 cup raw, peeled, grated Japanese mountain yam (nagaimo or yamaimo)

-- 1 tablespoon Kizami nori (thinly sliced dried seaweed)
+1 tablespoon kizami nori (thinly sliced roasted seaweed)

-- Boil water, add 1 block of the frozen udon noodles and cook for 3 minutes.
-Because these are pre-cooked, boil them only until they’re heated through and serve al dente.
+Boil water in a medium saucepan, add 1 block of the frozen udon noodles and cook, about 2 minutes.
+(Because these are pre-cooked, boil them only until they’re heated through and serve al dente.)

-- Add ice cubes to the colander with the udon noodles to chill the noodles.
-They're very refreshing when served ice-cold, especially in warmer weather.
-Set the noodles aside, allowing the water from the ice cubes to drain.
+Add ice cubes to the colander to chill the udon noodles (they're very refreshing when served ice-cold, especially in warmer weather).

-- Transfer the noodles to a deep dish or bowl.
+Transfer the chilled noodles to a deep dish or bowl.

-- Pour grated yamaimo over the chilled udon noodles.
+Add the grated yam over the chilled udon noodles.

 - Use frozen sanuki udon noodles for best results.
 Frozen noodles cook very quickly, and their texture is al dente.

 - Use ice cubes to chill the noodles quickly.